 Rick began working in the travel industry for over 20 years now.
 Bitten by the travel bug at an early age, it seemed like a logical career path when he founded his first travel agency in 1996.
 In his role at Kingdom Magic Vacations he travels a lot, and in his role at Travel with Rick, he travels as well, but he also takes people with him virtually through the blog and social platforms.
 Rick has lived on and around the Florida Coast for over 30 years and makes frequent visits to the Disney Parks.

-Now in its 26th year, Halloween Horror Nights include nine haunted houses (mazes), five scare zones (transitional areas with staging and characters), and two shows.
+Now in its 26th year, Halloween Horror Nights at Universal Orlando includes nine haunted houses (mazes), five scare zones (transitional areas with staging and characters), and two shows.
 Rick and I talk about the horror genre, the craft and creativity of the genre, and our experiences at HHN26.
 The event runs through November 5th, 2016.
 If you miss it this year, it’s not too early to make plans for 2017.

 Take a listen.